leboUser/QA-AUTOMATION-Proctator/ReadMe.md

 2)Make sure npm is install.

-3)Run program using "npm test"
+3)Run program on using "npm test"

 further Questions